smikhalevski/doubter/README.md

 // ❌ ValidationError: type at /: Must be a function
 ```

 By default, the input function is returned as is during parsing.
-Tell the function shape to wrap the input function with
+If you want a parsed function to be strictly type-safe
-a signature ensurance wrapper during parsing by calling `strict` method.
+use `strict` method to [ensure its signature](#ensuring-function-signature) at runtime.

 ```ts
 const greetShape = d.fn([d.string()])